-Figure 9: Rules and requirements on service providers concerned with adherence to switching process requirements, such as porting requirements
+Figure 8: Rules and requirements on service providers concerned with contractual obstacles iv) ... adherence to switching process requirements, such as porting requirements?

-'Other' encompasses those responses which did not easily fall in the pre-defined categories.
+\'Other' encompasses those responses which did not easily fall in the pre-defined categories.

-In evaluating responses, NRAs generally supported the establishment of sector-specific rules to enforce adherence to switching requirements.
+In evaluating responses, NRAs generally supported the establishment of sectorspecific rules to enforce adherence to switching requirements.
 This is the case in respect of 16 NRAs in the fixed telephony sector and 14 NRAs for the mobile telephony sector.
 Nine NRAs said that they enforced using national legislation in the fixed telephony sector, with the same number applying similar general consumer provisions in the mobile sector.
 There were only two positive responses referring to the use of national legislation in both the internet/BB and bundled services sectors.

-Again, based on responses received, few countries have adopted a model of self-regulation in this regard (two for fixed telephony, one for mobile telephony and one for internet/BB).
+Again, based on responses received, few countries have adopted a model of selfregulation in this regard (two for fixed telephony, one for mobile telephony and one for internet/BB).

-v) ... cooling-off periods?
+Figure 9: Rules and requirements on service providers concerned with adherence to switching process requirements, such as porting requirements v) ... cooling-off periods?
 At which stage of the switching process (i.e. before/during/after) does a cooling-off period happen?

 There was a wide range of responses in respect of cooling off periods, with NRAs reporting a number of different processes and timescales.
 In many cases it was difficult to easily allocate the responses to pre-defined categories.
 In respect of those NRAs where it is possible to allocate responses in terms of 'before', 'during' and 'after' switching, responses were broadly similar.
 For fixed telephony, eight NRAs reported that cooling-off periods happened before switching, seven NRAs reported that cooling-off happened during switching and one after switching.
-A similar picture emerged for both the mobile telephony and internet/BB sectors, with seven and six NRAs respectively reporting that cooling-off happened before switching, six and two NRAs respectively reporting that switching happened during switching and one NRA for each sector reporting that cooling-off happened after switching.
+A similar picture emerged for both the mobile telephony and internet/BB sectors, with seven and six NRAs respectively reporting that cooling-off happened during switching happened before switching, six and two NRAs respectively reporting that switching happened during switching and one NRA for each sector reporting that cooling-off happened after switching.